An operating system controls the main tasks of the computer. It also makes sure everything works well. It lets software use the hardware.

 The programmer type depends entirely on the OS, depending on the desired target.

-The OS is responsible for managing the memory space reserved for each application and user, if appropriate.
+The OS is responsible for managing the memory space allocated to each application and user, as needed.

-When physical memory is low, the OS can create a memory space on the hard drive called virtual memory.
+When physical memory is low, the operating system (OS) can allocate a memory space on the hard drive, known as virtual memory.

 Virtual memory space allows you to run applications that require more memory than RAM in the system.
 However, this memory is much slower.